originally posted on Concept Hub

 The key word there is communicate, not market, not sell, not push out carefully crafted messages, but communicate.

-There is a section in the book that I just read that hits all the road blocks that companies put up of why they are not interested in blogging.
+There is a section in the book that I just read that hits all the roadblocks that companies put up with why they are not interested in blogging.
 The book does a decent job of addressing each one, but I have a few more answers I would like to add.
 I guess instead of being FAQs (frequently asked questions) these are FACs (frequently addressed concerns).

 1. Negative Comments

 This is a very common concern I hear as soon as I mention the word blog.
 Many people immediately think of Yahoo! message boards which are often a forum for upset employees or ex-employees.
 This is not at all the way the blogosphere works.
 It is a personal log that can and should be moderated by the person or group that ‘owns’ the blog.
 This does not mean that negative comments should not be allowed because if someone has an issue they want to be addressed, the blogosphere is open for them to post their negative comments elsewhere.
 However, by allowing those posts on your site and properly addressing them, you create a sense of ownership to your product or service and you allow others who support you to come to your defense.